Funny-Words/elixir_pastsbot/README.md

 r [name] - remove paste
-u [name] [paste] - update paste s - force-save pastes ga - get all the pastes names h - this help message
+u [name] [paste] - update paste s - force-save pastes ga - get all the names of the pastes h - this help message
 ```